Step 17: The network in Heat

 Conclusion

-We have now defined the full network, if this stack is now created, it will create a VM and all the components needed to give it connectivity.
+You have now created the full network.
+When the stack is created, it will create a VM and all the required components to give it connectivity.
 The next step is to assign a public IP address to the instance.